craigzearfoss/classes_traversy-media/learn-the-mern-stack/NOTES.md

 - **dev** allows us to launch both the host and client applications with one command.
 - **client-install** allows us to install client dependencies without having to change into the client folder.

-### In the client directory insall the following packages.
+### In the client directory install the following packages.

 ```
 cd client